Chart Color Schemes

 Tenterfield faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 15.6%, compared to the NSW average of 32.2%.
-This indicates a need for targeted educational initiatives.
+The area's university qualification rate is 15.6%, significantly lower than the NSW average of 32.2%.
 Bachelor degrees are most common at 11.4%, followed by postgraduate qualifications (2.1%) and graduate diplomas (2.1%).
-Vocational credentials are prominent, with 39.5% of residents aged 15+ holding them - advanced diplomas at 9.8% and certificates at 29.7%.
+Vocational credentials are held by 39.5% of residents aged 15+, with advanced diplomas at 9.8% and certificates at 29.7%.
+Educational participation is high, with 25.3% currently enrolled in formal education, including 9.6% in primary, 8.3% in secondary, and 1.7% in tertiary education.

 Frequently Asked Questions - Education